raj23manj/springBoot/jokesapp/README.md

     * all primitive types and string are immutable, hence returning them is no a problem
     * when a class has a setter it is not immutable abd returning the object reference is escaping, hence create a read only interface and and make the class implement it and pass the type as that of the interface

+  * String Pools
+    * only for string objects, when java creates a string object it places it in the string pool, so String a = "hello";
+     String b = "hello";

+     when checking their equality with (==) , it will be a and b both referencing to same objects, but below case it wont, java will place it it in different pools

+     String c = new Integer(76).toString();
+     String d = "76";

+     To make it place in the same pool as string need to use intern() method

+     String c = new Integer(76).toString().intern();
+     String d = "76";

+  * Garbage collection:
+    * memory leak : objects that are not freed continue to consume memory.
+Need to do a restart of th machines if it happens
+    * Java handles it by
+      * Running a virtual machine which is a program tha runs on the OS memory and handles the memory allocation and freeing up memory
+      * Adopts Garbage Collection Strategy
+    * Java Rule for garbage collection: (runs automatically) Any object on the heap which cannot be reached by a reference from the stack is eligible for GC
+      * SYstem.gc(); method available to free memory
+      * finalize() method will be called by GC, when added in the class

+  * Detecting Soft Leaks:
+    *